Fading from black reveals a colossal American flag and with the sound of mass chatter among an unseen crowd.

 Yet even when he’s not in the heat of battle, Patton doesn’t know how to navigate the politics of alliances.
 He never plays well with press interviews and the press throws his every misstep in his face.
 While Patton is a master orator, the slightest mistake or omission becomes a scandal.

 Patton’s mental state deteriorates with his image, as everything unravels around him.
-He all but curses at the heavens for this punishment of being left out (something even the Germans don’t believe is really happening because of how much they respect him) and robbed of his ability to do what he does best.
-It’s a testament to George C. Scott’s acting ability that he can so convincingly portray what really does appear to be a man’s most sincere attempt at humility while simultaneously showing just why humility is such a foreign concept to Patton.
+He curses at the heavens for this punishment of being left out (something even the Germans don’t believe is really happening because of how much they respect him) and robbed of his ability to do what he does best.
+It’s a testament to Scott’s acting ability that he can so convincingly portray what really does appear to be a man’s most sincere attempt at humility while simultaneously showing just why humility is such a foreign concept to Patton.
 Scott is putting on an acting decathlon over the course of the film, playing a character driven by the ambition that drives all great men, yet simultaneously trapped and cornered by politics, celebrity, and the blowback of his own methods that made him so effective.

-That’s why it very deliberately feels like things are coming full circle when Patton gets his command back just after D-Day, this time under Bradley, and gets a shot at the campaign in France.
-Once given free reign, off he goes, sweeping wide and far across the entire countryside, inflicting mass casualties upon the Germans, and never stopping for a moment.
+That’s why it deliberately feels like things are coming full circle when Patton gets his command back just after D-Day, this time under Bradley, and gets a shot at the campaign in France.
+Once given free reign, off he goes, sweeping wide and far across the countryside, inflicting mass casualties upon the Germans, and never stopping for a moment.
 Patton takes Paris in August and then keeps going.
 He gets his groove back, and he loves every moment of it.
 He feels reborn and never more alive…until the political reality of limited resources rears its ugly head again and halts his advance.
 Then he makes a fuss.

 Yet even when bogged down and stripped of resources, Patton still remains ahead of the game, examining the battlefront, enemy movement, and all within the scope of history.
 When the Germans make one final impossible counterattack that only he sees coming, Patton is the only one who has prepared to stop it.